-Cathy Weber Cathy Weber grew up in the Midwestern U.S., studied at the Herron School of Art and Indiana University, and later completed a formal painting apprenticeship in Mexico City.
-In 1981 she moved to Dillon, Montana, where she maintains a studio in the historic downtown.
-Though Weber executes the bulk of her work in oil, she is skilled at working in a variety of media.
-She works from an ever-increasing sense of urgency to make things of beauty in response to war, injustice, greed and violence.
-Making images of common simple objects gives her comfort and hope for weathering the human condition.
+Cathy Weber grew up in the Midwestern U.S., studied at the Herron School of Art and Indiana University, and completed a formal painting apprenticeship in Mexico City.
+In 1981 she moved to Montana, where she maintains a studio in historic downtown Dillon.
+Though most of Weber’s work is done in oil, she is skilled in a variety of media.
+Her work is motivated by an increasing sense of urgency to make things of beauty in response to war, injustice, greed and violence.
+Weber finds comfort and hope in the process of creating beautiful images of common objects.

 Artist’s Statement